 GSI Board Risk Committee.
 The GSI Board Risk Committee is responsible for providing advice to the company's board of directors on the company's overall current and future risk appetite and assisting the company's board of directors in overseeing the implementation of that risk appetite and strategy by senior management.
 This includes reviewing and advising on the company's risk strategy and oversight of the capital, liquidity and funding position of the company.
 Its membership includes non-executive directors of the company.
-The GSI Board Risk Committee reports to the GSI board of directors.
+The GSI Board Risk Committee reports to the company's board of directors.

 GSI Risk Committee.
-The GSI Risk Committee is a management committee, which is responsible for the ongoing monitoring and control of all financial risks associated with the company's activities.
+The GSI Risk Committee is a management committee, which is responsible for the ongoing monitoring and control of all financial and non-financial risks associated with the company's activities.
 This includes reviewing key financial and risk metrics, including but not limited to profit and loss, capital (including ICAAP), funding, liquidity, credit risk, market risk, operational risk, price verification and stress tests.
 The GSI Risk Committee approves market risk, credit risk, liquidity and regulatory capital limits.
 Its membership includes senior managers from the revenue-producing divisions and independent control and support functions.
-The GSI Risk Committee reports to the company's board of directors.
+The GSI Risk Committee reports to the GSI Board Risk Committee and the company's board of directors.